nicenzhou/edge-gwas/docs/api_reference.rst

 filter_variants_by_hwe()
 """"""""""""""""""""""""

-Filter variants by Hardy-Weinberg Equilibrium p-value.
+**NEW in v0.1.1** - Filter variants by Hardy-Weinberg Equilibrium p-value.

 .. code-block:: python